Hills Bancorporation (HBIA) Short-term Investments (2016 - 2020)

 • Quarterly Short-term Investments changed N/A to $353.9 million in Q2 2020 from the year-ago period, while the trailing twelve-month figure was $353.9 million through Jun 2020, changed N/A year-over-year, with the annual reading at $351.1 million for FY2019, N/A changed from the prior year.

-• Short-term Investments for Q2 2020 was $353.9 million at Hills Bancorporation, up from $351.1 million in the prior quarter.
+• Short-term Investments was $353.9 million for Q2 2020 at Hills Bancorporation, up from $351.1 million in the prior quarter.

-• The five-year high for Short-term Investments was $353.9 million in Q2 2020, with the low at $10.6 million in Q1 2016.
+• Over five years, Short-term Investments peaked at $353.9 million in Q2 2020 and troughed at $10.6 million in Q1 2016.

-• Over 4 years, Short-term Investments stood at $31.5 million in 2016, then plummeted by 58.52% to $13.0 million in 2017, then surged by 2590.39% to $351.1 million in 2019, then rose by 0.81% to $353.9 million in 2020.
+• A 4-year view of Short-term Investments shows it stood at $31.5 million in 2016, then tumbled by 58.52% to $13.0 million in 2017, then soared by 2590.39% to $351.1 million in 2019, then grew by 0.81% to $353.9 million in 2020.